 During your endometrial biopsy, your doctor will remove a small piece of tissue from the lining of your uterus (endometrium).
-This tissue is then examined under a microscope to look for abnormal cells or signs of cancer.
+This tissue is then sent to the pathology department to be examined under a microscope to look for abnormal cells or signs of cancer.

->

-> Before Your Procedure
+Before Your Procedure

 - There is a chance that you may be pregnant.
 If you still get your period, you will need to take a urine pregnancy test.